koaning/kadro/readme.md

 ## Contributions

 Contributions are welcome but the package is to remain minimal.
-If people want to add some extra tests; thats fine.
+If people want to add some extra tests; thats fine and always welcome.
 You can run tests via;

 ```
 pytest